You can apply for jobs at Barnsley Council using our online system. Search our current job vacancies.

 Before you start

 These tips may help you with your application.
-Read them before you start to make sure you submit a better application.
-It'll improve your chance of being selected for an interview.
+Read them before you start to make sure you submit a good application.
+This will improve your chance of being selected for an interview.

 - Allow yourself plenty of time.